fsprojects/FAKE/README.md

 See detailed instructions on [how to use](https://fake.build/fake-gettingstarted.html#Install-FAKE) the project.

+## Requirements

+Fake runner requires .Net v6 SDK to be installed on the machine to run it. .Net v6 was chosen since it is the current LTS release.

+Fake modules has target frameworks of `net6` and `netstandard2.0`.
+Please [see this link](https://docs.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-2-0) which lists the supported .Net and .NET Framework versions by `netstandard2.0`

 ## Installation

 * Either: Download and install the [Dotnet SDK](https://www.microsoft.com/net/learn/get-started) and run `dotnet tool restore` followed by `dotnet fake build`